JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 ## **Interpretation:**

-The top selling Item type was fruits and vegtables, closely followed by snack foods.
-Dairy placed fifth infront of canned foods. while breakfast and seafood were the two lowest.
+The top-selling item type was fruits and vegetables, closely followed by snack foods.
+Dairy placed fifth in front of canned foods, while breakfast and seafood were the two lowest.

 Outlet Sales vs. Item Type